 Map of Massy Palaiseau station and bus stops

-Timetable for the Transessonne buses and map of the bus stops for the 91.06 on campus.
+Schedule for the Transessonne buses and map of the bus stops for the 91.06 on the campus.

 - – RER B Lozère station

 15-minute walking route (and approx. 300 steps to climb).